ZeeSpire/zss-afk-site/_posts/en/2022-08-24-top-things-to-do-in-santorini-greece.markdown

 ## 2. Eat freshly caught fish in Ammoudi Bay
 You can reach this wonderful small port packed with restaurants that promise fresh caught fish and seafood by going down the stairs from Oia, or by car (just add the destination Ammoudi Bay on Google Maps).
 Please refrain from using the donkeys to go back up to Oia.
-This is the [website](http://ammoudisantorini.com/taste/){:target="_blank"} of one of the fish taverns located in Ammoudi Bay.
+This is the [website](http://ammoudisantorini.com/taste/){:target="_blank" rel="nofollow"} of one of the fish taverns located in Ammoudi Bay.
 They have lots of local specialties, like the sundried octopus.
 There is a cliff jumping area as well.
 We didn't dare to jump, but it was fun watching others doing it.

 <div class="col-sm-12 text-center mb-3 mt-3">